 In actuality, there are some differences in the taste and how you enjoy the Japanese cooking method of teriyaki versus teriyaki sauce as it is known in the United States and other foreign countries.

-The Japanese cooking method of making teriyaki consists of using soy sauce, sugar, and a sweet rice wine known as mirin.
+Japanese teriyaki sauce consists of using soy sauce, sugar, and a sweet rice wine known as mirin.
 Mirin is a unique Japanese condiment made by fermenting steamed glutinous rice and a distilled alcoholic beverage.

 When mixed, these ingredients make a sweet sauce used to glaze meat or fish while it’s being grilled.
 This cooking method was given its name due to the final product of meat or vegetables producing a shine, or in Japanese a teri, from being coated in the sauce